rfeger/LieART/README.md

       -> Add-ons & Packages (at the bottom)
          -> LieART, Button labeled "Documentation"
 ```
-(Alternatively, a search for `LieART` (with correct case) in the Documentation Center leads to the same page.)
 The displayed page serves as the documentation home of LieART and includes links to the descriptions of its most important functions.

-The documentation of LieART includes a `Quick Start Tutorial` for the impatient, which can be found almost on the top right of LieART's documentation home under the drop-down `Tutorials`.
+The documentation of LieART includes a `Quick Start Tutorial` for the impatient.
+This tutorial can be found almost on the top right of LieART's documentation home under the drop-down `Tutorials`.

 Tables of representation properties, tensor products, and branching rules generated by LieART can be found in the section `Tables` at the bottom of LieART's documentation home.